MicrosoftDocs/cpp-docs/docs/standard-library/utility-functions.md

 ### Parameters

 *Index*<br/>
-The 0-based index of the designated element.
+The 0-based index of the chosen element.

 *T1*<br/>
 The type of the first pair element.